fleetdm/fleet/infrastructure/loadtesting/terraform/readme.md

 ### MDM

 If you need to run a load test with MDM enabled and configured you will need to set MDM certificates, keys and tokens to the Fleet configuration.
+(For Apple MDM), you can alternatively create the certificates and keys manually in the Fleet UI after the environment is up and running; however, Windows must still be set via Terraform.)

 1. Place the files in a known location:
 ```sh